pirelenito/git-revision-webpack-plugin/README.md

 ### `branchCommand: 'rev-parse --abbrev-ref HEAD'`

-To change the default `git` command used to read the value of `BRANCH`:
+To change the default `git` command used to read the value of `BRANCH`.

+This configuration is not not meant to accept arbitrary user input and it is executed by the plugin without any sanitization.

 ```javascript
 var GitRevisionPlugin = require('git-revision-webpack-plugin')